AlexanderAdelAU/TMS99105-SBC-V4-Paged-Memory-System/README.md

 # TMS99105 SBC Transparent Paged Memory

-![Paged Memory Mapper Schematic](Schematic.png)

-*Schematic showing the GAL22V10 (U44) page mapper, 6116 mapper RAM (IC4), 74LS157 segment address multiplexer (U26), and CRU interface (U31).
-Note: when PSEL_G is high, SA0-SA3 are forced low — all segments map to physical page 0.*

 ## Overview

 This document describes the overlay manager implementation for the TMS99105 SBC.
 Overlays allow programs larger than a single 4KB memory segment to run by swapping code segments in and out of a fixed virtual address window.
 This was developed as a proof of concept and stepping stone toward running the native C compiler, which is too large for a single segment or even a Basic Interpreter.
+![Paged Memory Mapper Schematic](Schematic.png)

+*Schematic showing the GAL22V10 (U44) page mapper, 6116 mapper RAM (IC4), 74LS157 segment address multiplexer (U26), and CRU interface (U31).
+Note: when PSEL_G is high, SA0-SA3 are forced low — all segments map to physical page 0.*

 ### Example Implementation using BASIC99
-elow is a diagram of how overlays are used on the SBC using this very mapper implementation.
+Below is a diagram of how overlays are used on the SBC using this very mapper implementation.

 ![Paged Memory Mapper Overlays](basic99_overlay_memory_architecture.png)